Rotational excitation in sympathetic cooling of diatomic molecular ions by laser-cooled atomic ions: Translational cooling

-Since the molecular ion will oscillate in the trap, the time between two scattering events amounts to $\tau_{SA} = \frac{\pi}{\omega}$, independent of $E$.
+Since the molecular ion oscillates in the trap back and forth whereas the atom remains at the trap center, the time between two collisions amounts to $\tau_{SA} = \pi/\omega$, independent of $E$.
 By this approximation we essentially neglect the fact that the Coulomb scattering cross section is infinite.
 Discretizing the energy range, the total time needed to lower the molecular ion's energy by $\Delta E$ can be approximated by

-with $\sigma_i = \sqrt{\frac{E_i}{\mu\omega^2}}$.
-From Eq.~\eqref{eq:Michael7}, it is clear that cooling at the highest energies is much slower than at low energies.
-As a matter of fact, one can estimate an average value for $\tilde{\sigma} \approx \frac{6}{7}\sigma(E_{max})$, where the full evaluation can be found in Appendix~\ref{sec:sigmaavg}.
-We may therefore approximate the total cooling time,
+with $\sigma_i = \sqrt{E_i/\mu\omega^2}$.
+From Eq.~\eqref{eq:Michael7}, it is clear that cooling at high energies is much slower than at low energies.
+As a matter of fact, one can estimate an average value for $\tilde{\sigma} \approx 6\sigma(E_{max})/7$, cf. Appendix~\ref{sec:sigmaavg}, which allows us to approximate the total cooling time,